spark-teams/jootainer/Readme.md

 This software is a working early version, it covers our specific use cases but might need more configuration options for your case.
-We welcome especially feedback that tells us how *you* use Jooq and how `jootainer` could be make useful for you.
+We welcome especially feedback that tells us how *you* use Jooq and how `jootainer` could be useful for you.